Meet our Staff:

-Prior to her HWH appointment, Denise was the former Executive Director of the Houston Writers Guild.
+Prior to her Writespace appointment, Denise was the Co-Executive Director of the Houston Writers House.
 She is an active member in the Society of Children’s Book Writers and Illustrators (SCBWI) since 2012.

 Denise graduated magna cum laude from the University of Houston—Downtown with a degree in professional writing.
 She published two short stories in the university’s literary magazine, The Bayou Review, and won first place in the creative-writing contest for her short story Summer Breeze.

 Rebecca is a writer currently residing in the downtown area of Houston, TX.
 She is the author of the middle grade fantasy, The Dry and the psychological suspense, Deadly Thyme.

 Prior to her Writespace appointment, Rebecca was the Co-Executive Director.
 She is also an active member in the Society of Children’s Book Writers and Illustrators (SCBWI) and Sisters in Crime.